 5*100=500 – not very low-waste aka, already not a fun teacher conference

 500 hundred plastic cups because they don’t want to refill.
 Don’t get me started on breakfast, lunch, and snacks.
 Nothing on the tray was washable except the tray.

 The return trip was a bit better since we at least got metal utensils.

 Since that was my first time in the U.S.A., I wanted to make a treat box and bring tons of candies home for us to eat together.
-That was a problem – if you buy cookies, there is a cardboard box, then a foil and then a plastic container inside.
+That was a problem – if you buy cookies, there is a cardboard box, a foil, and a plastic container inside.
 Seriously, no one is going to hurt the cookies.
-If you go to the recycling bin in the hotel, or in the airport you will see mixed waste, most of it being contaminated in the first place.
+If you go to the recycling bin in the hotel or the airport, you will see mixed waste, most of it being contaminated in the first place.
 Why can’t we be more low-waste?